The pounds 43,500 post, which supporters believe could become one of the most high-profile positions in British feminism, has just been advertised.

 The Heritage Lottery Fund gave pounds 4.2m and other funding has come from bodies including the Higher Education Funding Council for England.

-Another pounds 1.3m is needed for the capital programme with a further pounds 4m for an endowment fund to run the library, which is being designed to environmentally friendly standards.
-There will be conference facilities, a shop and a cafe.
+Another pounds 1.3m is needed for the capital programme and pounds 4m for an endowment fund to run the library, which is designed to environmentally friendly standards.
+It will have conference facilities, a shop and a cafe.